Hoedic/OTP-Montreal/README.md

 GTFS files have to be located where available.
 The graph builder is able to download them if an URL is provided.

+###Auto-build of the Graph###

+In order to detect changes in GTFS files and build when needed, we use the [script developed](https://github.com/jpjodoin/transport-mtl/tree/master/dev/parser/Script) for Transport Montreal

 ##Language##

 For Montreal, we wanted the default language to be french, which can be set in the config.js file: